CAMH-SCWG/compucool/workshops/r-intro.md

 Most of the time we aren't going to want to work with a single vector.
 We're going to want to work with a whole bunch of them, which is all a spreadsheet is.
 In `R`, this is called a 'data.frame'.
 Each column is a vector, and has a name.

+Now we want to download and load in some data.

 [Download the data here (right click, 'save as').](https://raw.githubusercontent.com/pipitone/camh-computing-skills-august-2015/gh-pages/assets/surveys.csv)

     surveys <- read.csv('raw/surveys.csv')